hakimel/reveal.js/README.md

 	// Time before the cursor is hidden (in ms)
 	hideCursorTime: 5000,

-	// Hides the address bar on mobile devices
-	hideAddressBar: true,

 	// Opens links in an iframe preview overlay
 	// Add `data-preview-link` and `data-preview-link="false"` to customise each link
 	// individually